denten-books/plain-text/0-chapter.md

 Luckily for us, reading and writing of texts are not esoteric activities.
 They are readily available for phenomenological introspection.
-I will therefore occasionally encourage the readers to encounter the immediate contexts of their reading anew: to put down the book, to lean away from the screen, and too look at these objects with strange eyes.
+I will therefore occasionally encourage the readers to encounter the immediate contexts of their reading anew: to put down the book, to lean away from the screen, and to look at these objects with strange eyes.
 In this movement, I want to disrupt habituated intuitions of the mind, pitting them against knowledge "at hand" and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
 To what extent is the text "ephemeral," for example?
 (I take up this question at length in chapters 1-3).
 The question can be made more palpable by asking "what can be done with this text now?"
 Are the readers physically able to copy and paste?
-Do they have legal permissions to quote at length, to perform publicly, or to otherwise remediate?
+Do they have *legal* permissions to quote at length, to perform publicly, or to otherwise remediate?

 In this approach to "doing" theory, *Plain Text* joins the experimental and